code-differently/25q1-team3/README.md

 # CYPHER
 **Creating Youth Pathways for Hope, Equity, and Resources**

-## 📝 Project Overview
+## Description Of The App

+##CYPHER: Creating Youth Pathways for Hope, Equity, and Resources
-**CYPHER** is a community-centered platform designed to connect youth, especially those in underserved communities, to life-changing programs, resources, and opportunities.
-Inspired by the cultural power of the **cypher**—a circle where people gather to share knowledge, creativity, and expression—our platform amplifies voices and builds bridges between youth, organizations, and communities nationwide.
+ CYPHER is a purpose-driven digital platform that empowers youth—particularly those from underserved communities—by connecting them with transformative programs, vital resources, and meaningful opportunities.
+Drawing inspiration from the cultural significance of a “cypher,” where individuals come together to exchange ideas and elevate collective expression, CYPHER serves as a dynamic space for connection, empowerment, and growth.

+##CYPHER aims to bridge gaps, elevate youth voices, and foster equitable access to resources that pave the way for brighter futures.

 ---